 The Rule engine can also be used as a simple macro generator by omitting the “if” statement altogether.
 In this mode any number of commands can be stringed together that will be executed when the field is clicked on in the GUI.
 Note that even those rules with an “if” statement will be manually executed irregardless of the if state when they are manually clicked on in the GUI.
 For example, the following is a Rule macro that will change the state of several switches and sets the mode to Home.

 As with other Rules, this must be assigned to a unique field name.
 It will not be executed automatically because there is no “if” statement.
-The user must click on the “Rule:macro” item in the tile, where “macro” is the name of this rule’s field.
-Again, “macro” can be any name that is unique.
+The user must click on the rule item in the tile for it to execute.
+These are hidden by default so the tile editor will need to be used to unhide it to click on it.